 The three human estrogen hormones have the following effects in the body:

-- Stimulates growth of the lining of the womb or uterus
+- Stimulate growth of the lining of the womb or uterus

-- Causes breast tissue to develop and grow
+- Cause breast tissue to develop and grow

 - Promotes fat storage and weight gain